bumsyalao/trunk-task/README.md

 # Trunk-Task

 This project is a task management application that allows users to create job cards and manage workstations.
 The application is built using NestJS framework with a PostgreSQL database.
 The state of each task can be changed by updating its corresponding record in the database with one of four possible states.
-It uses Event-Driven Microservice approach, events are persisted within the database and they are used to loosely couple system components.
+I used Event-Driven Microservice approach, events are persisted within the database and they are used to loosely couple system components.

 ## Deployment
 - This Application is deployed on Heroku: